MaybeAbe/Cover-Letter-Project/README.md

 # Cover-Letter-Project
-The objective of this project is to develop a Chrome browswer extention that parses key words from job descriptions from webpages and outputs a tailored, targeted cover letter.
+The objective of this project is to develop a Chrome browser extention that parses key words from job descriptions from webpages and outputs a tailored, targeted cover letter.

 <!--
 ## Timeline